tkrkt/linenote/README.md

 * Notes can be moved between files
 * Notes are not affected by refactors
 * Add notes within your notes
-* Customize note marker background color and annoted line ruler color
+* Customize notes directory, note marker background color, and annoted line ruler color
 * Configure to delete orphaned notes `on-save`, `on-inteveral`, `on-save-and-on-interval`, or `never`

 ### API